ExpertKiD/how-to-be-a-gopher/Chapters/Chapter-1-Introduction/chapter-1-introduction.md

 $ ./test
 ```

-Go Import Package
+## 1.8 Go Import Package
-To import a single package in a Go file, use the keyword import followed by the package name in double-quotes.
+To import a single package in a Go file, use the keyword `import` followed by the package name in double-quotes.